 When the days start getting colder at the onset of winter, and the temperature falls then it is the time to inspect your boiler.
-A boiler is used to generate steam or hot water to heat your home.
+We use a boiler to generate steam or hot water to heat your home.
 They use electricity, oil, natural gas, wood, or propane to produce the heat and the equipment used in the process include baseboard convectors, radiators, fan-forced coils, and radiant floors.
-If the boiler is in use for many years now, then the requirement for boiler repairs might arise.
-It should be inspected if all the parts of the boiler are working correctly or there is a need for replacing any.
+If the boiler is in use for many years now, then the requirement for repairs might arise.
+Then we inspect it if all the parts of the boiler are working correctly or there is a need for replacing any.

 The capacity of the boiler is measured in British Thermal Unit (BTU).
 This refers to the amount of energy needed to raise the temperature of one-pound water by one degree Fahrenheit.
 Each building has its own specific BTU requirement.
 It depends on certain specifics, such as climate and geographical location, amount and quality of insulation in the walls and the ceilings and the total numbers of doors and windows in the building.